 I washed, twice, worked up a lather, and conditioned as usual.
 I double-checked the conditioner bottle.
 Does it say anywhere to leave it on for a few minutes?
 Nope.
 So I rinsed right away.

 I rinse out my hair and immediately feel my hair swell.
 Kind of like how it feels after a protein treatment.
 Except this wasn’t a protein treatment.
 Or was it?
-I don’t know, I’m confused.
-I can feel a coating on my hair.

 I know how my hair feels after a good cleanse.
 I’m a hairdresser, and a woman, I might add.
 I’ve tried everything.
 This feels odd.

 I dry my hair with a hairdryer without using any styling products because I want to see the true result of this miracle.
 My hair definitely feels softer, and I have a bit of volume and “grit”.
-I really like the volume, but am very skeptical.
+I really like the volume, but I am very skeptical.

 I have fine and thin hair, so I might be just the ideal candidate for MONAT.

 What throws me off, though, is how fast my hair swelled after using the conditioner.